Student: CVS workers rejected Puerto Rico ID, asked for visa

 “It is weird because we’re such a broad campus at Purdue.
 There are people from everywhere.
 But I can’t use my ID from Puerto Rico?
 Not even my passport?
 This shouldn’t happen here.
 Period.”

-Guzmán Payano said he left the store without buying the medicine and called his mom in Puerto Rico to explain what happened.
+Guzmán Payano, who’s a junior at Purdue, said he left the store without buying the medicine and called his mom in Puerto Rico to explain what happened.

 Arlene Payano Burgos then took to Facebook to describe her son’s Oct.
 25 encounter in a 944-word post that has garnered 11,000 shares.